twixson/tpdmethods/README.md

 ### Model Fitting

 After estimating the TPD we need to fit a model to the data.
-We will use the extremes analogue to the innovations algorithm to fit a transformed-linear moving average (TL-MA) model up to order `q = 20`.
+We will use the extremes analogue to the innovations algorithm (Mhatre and Cooley, 2023) to fit a transformed-linear moving average (TL-MA) model up to order `q = 20`.
 This function automatically checks if the inputted `tpd` object was generated assuming an alpha of 2.
-This is necessary because the development of the algorithm assumes $\alpha \neq 2$.
+This is necessary because the development of the algorithm assumes $\alpha = 2$.

 We assess model fit by visually comparing the plot of the fitted TPD function to the empirical TPD function.